 lineup, unauthorized watercraft assist) disqualification if advantage is gained.

 The penalties attached to the infringements are the maximum applicable.
 The Contest Director in consultation with the Head Judge and Technical Director may decide to impose a suspended penalty (“yellow card”) based on the severity of the infringement.
 This would be a first warning.
 Subsequent infringements would attract the maximum penalty.

+Behavioral infringements (such as Unsporting Conduct, Damage to the Sport, Assaulting an Official, etc) will be decided in consultation with the Technical Director, Contest Director, Head Judge (when applicable), and the Executive Director (and/or President if present).

 Other infringements not specified above may attract a warning, a fine, disqualification and/or suspension.